 3 reasons why we get jealous in love

-From a somewhat innocent seeming text message that your partner didn't show you, to your man being followed on Instagram by his drop-dead gorgeous new coworker, there are a multitude of explanations as to why our jealousy sparks.
-However, that being said many of the reasons go deeper and actually quite revelatory.
+From a somewhat innocent seeming text message that your partner didn't show you, to your man being followed on Instagram by his drop-dead gorgeous new coworker, there are a multitude of explanations as to why our envy sparks.
+However, that being said, many of the reasons go deeper and actually quite revelatory.

 1) Lack of self-confidence

-This is the main root cause for jealousy in lots of relationships.
-Having a poor image of yourself, whether you constantly criticize yourself or believe that you are way less pretty than 99% of womankind, will lead to the toxic surgency of envy.
+Having a poor image of yourself, whether you constantly criticize yourself or believe that you are way less pretty than 99% of womankind, will lead to the toxic surge of envy.
 Not being able to value yourself for who you are and what you have to offer will see you feeling unworthy of love and affection.
 If we constantly hold other people in such high esteem yet hate ourselves, we’ll inevitably always compare and torture ourselves.

 2) Trust issues